Skip to main content

 Inflectional morphology not only describes bound grammatical morphemes but also the grammatical rules in which they occur, the paradigm they form and the various orthological and phonological forms in which they eventually surface.
 Derivational morphology, on the contrary, studies the categories of items with which bound lexical morphemes can be combined, the categories to which the resulting forms belong, the changes in meaning brought on by the process of derivation and the orthological and phonological shapes which bound lexical morphemes acquire.

-An inflectional affix occurs solely with all the members of a given class unlike derivational affixes which may occur with the members of more than one class or with only some of the members of any particular class.
+For the most part, inflectional affixes occur with the members of a given class (though not all of them; irregular verbs and uncountable nouns being exceptions to general rules, for example) unlike derivational affixes which may occur with the members of more than one class or with only some of the members of any particular class.
 Thus, there are several differences between derivational and inflectional morphology.
-The most striking though is that the words created through the process of inflectional morphology such as ‘talk’, ‘talks’ and ‘talked’ are not new words.
-They are merely grammatical forms of the same words.
+The most striking though is that the word forms created through the process of inflectional morphology such as ‘talk’, ‘talks’ and ‘talked’ are not new words.
+They are merely different word forms of the same lexeme.
 Derivation, however, creates new lexical words with distinct meanings such as ‘amoral’, ‘disown’ and ‘foreground’.